 If you answered yes to any of the questions above, there may be a role for MI implementation in your team.

 Is Motivational Interviewing a good fit for your organization and team?

 MI is more likely to take root in a collaborative team culture.
-Such a culture evokes strengths and possibilities, elicits solutions from within (e.g., from people receiving services, their family members, staff, and other stakeholders), and values good listening as the key to operating effectively and efficiently.
+Such a culture evokes strengths and possibilities, elicits solutions from within (e.g., from people receiving services, their family members, fellow MI track team members, and other stakeholders), and values good listening as the key to operating effectively and efficiently.